voideditor/void/VOID_CODEBASE_GUIDE.md

 VSCode is organized into "Services".
 A service is just a class that mounts a single time (in computer science theory this is called a "singleton").
 You can register services with `registerSingleton` so that you can easily use them in any constructor with `@<Service>`.
 See _dummyContrib for an example we put together on how to register them (the registration is the same every time).
-Services need `_serviceBrand` for some reason.

 Services are always lazily created, even if you register them as Eager.
 If you want something that always runs on Void's mount, you should use a "workbench contribution".
 See _dummyContrib for this.
 Very similar to a Service, just registered slightly differently.